-The College health clinic is located in Edwards Commons and is staffed by a registered nurse.
-The Clinic is open from 8 a.m. until noon and from 1 p.m. to 5 p.m.
+The College health clinic is located in Edwards Commons and is staffed by a BSN Registered Nurse, who sees students as needed.
+Clinic hours are Monday through Friday, 8 a.m. until noon and 1 p.m. to 5 p.m., August through May.

-Monday through Friday when the College is in session.
 The clinic offers first aid for minor injuries, symptomatic treatment for minor illnesses, education and screening programs, as well as resource and referral information.
 All on-campus health services are free.
 Referral to a physician or to community health agencies is at student expense.
 Students who become ill or injured when the clinic is closed should contact their Resident Assistant, Resident Director, Campus Safety, the physician of the student's choice, or the emergency room at the White River Medical Center.